-The Group's investment in the EIB structured finance transaction falls within this category and has been measured at fair value through profit or loss as this investment has exposure to returns that is affected by the profitability of the underlying SPV.
-The Directors believe that the contractual cash flows are not solely linked to payments of principal and interest consistent with a basic lending arrangement.
+The Group's investment in the EIB structured finance transaction fell within this category and was measured at fair value through profit or loss as this investment had exposure to returns that were affected by the profitability of the underlying SPV.
+The Directors believe that the contractual cash flows were not solely linked to payments of principal and interest consistent with a basic lending arrangement.